harshinipulagala/SQL_pizza_hut_sales_analysis/README.md

 ## 📚 Project Learnings

-- Gained hands-on experience in **SQL for data cleaning, transformation, and KPI calculations**
+- Gained hands-on experience in SQL for data cleaning, transformation, and KPI calculations
-- Learned how to build **interactive dashboards** using Power BI with meaningful visuals and slicers
+- Learned how to build interactive dashboards using Power BI with meaningful visuals and slicers
-- Improved understanding of **data modeling**, relationships, and DAX measures
+- Improved understanding of data modeling, relationships, and DAX measures
-- Enhanced ability to **analyze sales data** and extract actionable business insights
+- Enhanced ability to analyze sales data and extract actionable business insights
-- Strengthened skills in **data storytelling** and presenting insights clearly through reports and presentations
+- Strengthened skills in data storytelling and presenting insights clearly through reports and presentations
-- Understood how raw datasets can be converted into a **decision-support system** for business use
+- Understood how raw datasets can be converted into a decision-support system for business use
-- Improved documentation and presentation skills using **Word and PowerPoint**
+- Improved documentation and presentation skills using Word and PowerPoint

  ## 🏁 Conclusion